OFFIS-DAI/mango/docs/source/message exchange.rst

         'conversation_id': 'conversation01'
     }

-The argument ``mqtt_kwargs`` can be used to set specific configs, if the container is connected via MQTT to a message broker.
+The argument ``kwargs`` can be used to set specific configs, if the container is connected via MQTT to a message broker.